Fadarrizz/Pizza-Chatbot/README.md

 - Choose desired delivering or take-out time

 Tracking:
-- Know who is making your pizza
 - Know when the pizza is being made
 - Know if your pizza is on the way
 - Know when the pizza arrives
+- See where the courier is on a map

 ### Minimum viable product (MVP)
 All the ordering features will be implemented in the MVP.